An in-depth report on the causes, treatment, and prevention of menstrual disorders.

 - Gentle suction removes a sample of the lining.
 The tissue sample and instruments are removed.
 A specialist called a pathologist examines the sample under a microscope.

-Dilation and Curettage (D&C): D&C is a more invasive procedure:
+D&C is a more invasive procedure:

 - A D&C is usually done in an outpatient setting so that the woman can return home the same day, but it sometimes requires a general anesthetic.
 It may need to be performed in the operating room to rule out serious conditions or treat some minor ones that may be causing the bleeding.
 A hysteroscopy is often performed at the same time of a D&C if endometrial mass or polyps are suspected.

 - The cervix (the neck of the uterus) is dilated (opened).

 - The surgeon scrapes the inside lining of the uterus and cervix.